kottkrig/microdotblog-theme-johanl/readme.md

 ## Deployment

 Currently, Micro.blog doesn't support PostCSS when deploying themes.
 This means that we have to build and distribute our css files on each update.
+Ideally, we won't have to do that in the future.

 ```
 npm run build:css